ned14/outcome/doc/md/03-tutorial.md

 completed operations can lose other people's data just as easily as ignoring errors and proceeding regardless.

-It does however have some disadvantages (which upcoming C++ 17/20 library additions will address):
+Once you've been programming using the non-throwing API form for a while, some disadvantages begin to become obvious (which upcoming C++ 17/20 library additions will address):

-1. Once you've been programming using the non-throwing API form for a while, you begin to realise how clunky it is for callers of your function to have to create a `std::error_code` on the stack before calling the function passing in a lvalue ref, then manually check the error code to see if it has been set on return.
+1. It is clunky for callers of your function to have to create a `std::error_code` on the stack before calling the function passing in a lvalue ref.
+There is a temptation for programmers to reuse the `error_code &ec` instance passed to their function, and this can become a source of unintended lost errors because errors already written there get overwritten or reset during error handling.
-This is mainly an aesthetic concern in terms of being annoying having to type more stuff and remembering to check return codes just like in C, but unless the compiler inlines the called function then there is an optimisation penalty as with all functions which have parameters which can affect the caller's stack.
+2. It is annoying having to type more boilerplate and remembering to check return codes just like in C. The compiler should be telling me when I forget to check an error, but the C++ 17 nodiscard attribute can't work with the lvalue ref passing pattern.
-Functions which solely return change rather than changing the caller via their parameters will tend to optimise better.
+This design pattern therefore suffers from the same problem as C style error codes, errors "get lost" or ignored inadvertently.
-2. It might not seem a big thing unless you see it in a large program, but having throwing and non-throwing variants of every API means doubling your API count.
+3. It might not seem a big thing until you see it in a large program, but having throwing and non-throwing variants of every API means doubling your API count.
 That means more maintenance, more testing, more documentation, more clutter.
-3. Probably the most serious practical concern with this design pattern is that there is no way to get the compiler to remind you to check error codes because this design pattern defeats static analysis.
-This design pattern therefore suffers from the same problem as C style error codes, errors "get lost" or ignored inadvertently.

 Summarising this section into a design pattern: